 Wherever you are, pick seeds and varieties that are going to thrive in your conditions.
 How long is your growing season?
 What are daily conditions like in the summer?
 What is your elevation?
 If the garden seeds you pick aren't adapted, they'll need more attention and water while producing poorly.
 Do yourself a favor, be selective.

-Most seeds sprout easily, so long as they have soil and water, with light and any nutrients they need as they grow.
+Most common garden seeds sprout easily, so long as they have soil and water, with light and any nutrients they need as they grow.
 Buy from reputable seed companies and only what you can use before they get old.
 If the seeds have low germination rates, you can just start more seeds to account for it.

 Transplanting